 If you are ever convicted of a sex offense in Cleveland, Ohio, it is imperative that you act quickly.
 You should hire a reputable attorney as soon as possible to fight for your rights in the court of law.

-At Mastandrea Law, we have extensive experience helping clients charged with sex crimes beat their cases due to insufficient evidence and other circumstances that render charges improbable.
-Mastandrea Law offers free over-the-phone consultations for anyone charged with sex crimes in Cleveland.
+At Mastandrea Law, LLC, we have extensive experience helping clients charged with sex crimes beat their cases due to insufficient evidence and other circumstances that render charges improbable.
+Mastandrea Law, LLC offers free over-the-phone consultations for anyone charged with sex crimes in Cleveland.
 Contact our law firm today to see how we can help you.

 Ohio Sex Offender Registration

 An individual convicted of a sex-related offense in Ohio is required to register as a sex offender in the state.
 The name, offense type, addresses, and other information is provided on the list to the public.